rfaulk/developers.spiceworks.com/source/documentation/cloud-apps/authentication.md

 Your cloud app built for Spiceworks is a web application that will be embedded within the Spiceworks application within of an <iframe>.
-From within this container, your Javascript can leverage the Spiceworks SDK to obtain information from the hosting Spiceworks application.
+From within this container, your JavaScript can leverage the Spiceworks SDK to obtain information from the hosting Spiceworks application.
 Because Spiceworks applications can be installed behind firewalls inside of any corporate domain, you must not set the `X-Frame-Options` HTTP header.